Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 29) Fairness and courtesy to all other players is the ideal.
 Everyone should make efforts to refrain from using foul language.

-30) Bats: In order to be eligible for league play, a bat must be listed on the ASA approved bat list as
+30) Bats: In order to be eligible for league play, a bat must be listed on the ASA/USA approved bat list as

-"Single wall (SW)" "multiwall (MW) "composite (C)" and/or “wood (W) are legal for use, with the exception, NO triple wall or senior league bats will be allowed.
-They are all deemed illegal for use within our league. ***Update, September 14, 2019.
-After further review with the insurance company and conversation with Miken representatives, we have voted to allow Miken tetracore bats.
+"Single wall (SW)" "multiwall (MW) "composite (C)" and/or “wood (W) are legal for use, with the exception, NO senior league bats will be allowed.
+They are all deemed illegal for use within our league.

 For the complete ASAapproved bat list,

 There are no exceptions to the bat rules.
-Team managers should keep the number of bats used by their team to a reasonable number.
 Regardless of whether a bat has been used in previous years, all bats are subject to a review of eligibility.
 Both team managers should review the opposing team's bats for eligibility prior to each game in order to ensure fair play and safety.
 A bat is considered "used" when a player enters both feet in the batter’s box with said bat.
 The League's bat committee reserves the right to rule on which bats may or may not be used in league play.

-30) No games will be played during a thunderstorm with lightning but games should be played during light rain or playable conditions.
-If the weather seems questionable, the president should contact all team managers involved in games ASAP via email, phone call, and/or text about field cancellations and weather alerts.
+30) No games will be played during a thunderstorm with lightning, but games should be played during light rain or playable conditions.
+If the weather seems questionable, the president should contact all team managers involved in games ASAP via league page or coaches chat about field cancellations and weather alerts.
 Involved team managers should also contact each other no later than 5 p.m.
 This will allow adequate time to communicate with players about the status of the game.
 Every effort should be made to play each game.

 31) Scoring: The winning team shall submit the game’s final score to the president immediately following the completion of the game.
 If a winning team’s manager is unable, for any reason, to enter the score within 24 hours, the score should be sent to the president by the manager of the winning or losing team.